patrodyne/hisrc-basicjaxb/higher/explore/Ex001-EqualsStrategy/src/test/resources/org/patrodyne/jvnet/basicjaxb/ex001/Explorer.md

 ~~~

 The plug-in generates a `Person` class that implements the HiSrc interfaces (`HashCode2`, `Equals2`) for the `JAXBHashCodeStrategy` and `JAXBEqualsStrategy`.
 It overrides the relevant `Object` methods with the custom strategies.
 This implementation introduces another HiSrc interface, named `ObjectLocator`.

->**Note:** By convention, when XJC parses a top-level element with a anonymous complex type, it will add the `@XmlRootElement` annotation to the generated class.

 ### ObjectLocator